 Using Wireshark filter ip address and port inside network

-Hello friends, I am glad you here and reading my post on Using wireshark filter ip address.
-In this I will cover about sniffing, wireshark, it’s features, capturing data by wireshark filter ip address and port.
-First we discuss about Senario.
+Hello friends, I am glad you here and reading my post on Using Wireshark filter IP address.
+In this I will cover sniffing, Wireshark, its features, capturing data by Wireshark filter ip address and port.
+First, we discuss the Scenario.

 What is Sniffing?

 Sniffing is the process to monitor and capture the data travel over the network.
-This process commonly used by Network Administrator or Security auditor to find out the issue in the network and malicious activity inside network.
-Some Bad guy called hacker used this process to capture important credential like Username, password and credit card information.
-Once the information is captured hacker can get access without any problem.
-All this is happened by network sniffer tools like wireshark tcpdump etc.
+This process is commonly used by Network Administrator or Security auditors to find out the issue in the network and malicious activity inside the network.
+Some Bad guy called hacker used this process to capture important credentials like Username, password, and credit card information.
+Once the information is captured hacker can get access it without any problem.
+All this is happened by network sniffer tools like Wireshark tcpdump etc.